 13:00 Taste Michelin-starred food or a fine Sunday roast

-While on Cornwall’s north coast, enjoy a gourmet lunch at Nathan Outlaw, a renowned seafood restaurant in Port Isaac with 2 Michelin stars, or try Fifteen, Jamie Oliver’s restaurant and social enterprise on beautiful Watergate Bay where all profits go to charity.
+While on Cornwall’s north coast, enjoy a gourmet lunch at Nathan Outlaw, a renowned seafood restaurant in Port Isaac with 2 Michelin stars.
 Alternatively, continue onto Falmouth on Cornwall’s south coast.
-Overlooking Falmouth harbor, the historic Star & Garter is an award-winning seaside gastropub with a menu focusing on fresh local food including fish direct from the boat.
+Overlooking Falmouth harbour, the historic Star & Garter is an award-winning seaside gastropub with a menu focusing on fresh local food including fish direct from the boat.
 Its traditional Sunday roast is regarded as one of the best in Cornwall, with fine cuts of marbled beef sirloin and leg of lamb supplied by a renowned Cornish butcher.

 14:45 Learn about Britain’s maritime history

 Located in Falmouth harbour, the National Maritime Museum Cornwall tells the story of the sea and explores Cornwall’s fascinating maritime heritage, from the lives of Cornish fisherman to the men and women who’ve made history by sailing solo around the world.
-From October 2019, the museum will also host an exhibition by artist James Dodds, which will include a number of new works, alongside paintings of traditional boats.
+Until September 2020, the museum is hosting an exhibition by artist James Dodds, which includes a number of new works, alongside paintings of traditional boats.

 16:00 Enjoy a 100% Cornish Cream Tea

 The Waymarker near Falmouth has won awards for its Sunday Roast and its traditional Cornish Cream Tea.
-The latter is 100% Cornish and includes homemade scones presented on a tiered cake-stand made of Cornish slate, local clotted cream and strawberry jam, plus local Tregothnan Tea, which is the only producer actually growing tea in Britain.
+The latter is 100% Cornish and includes homemade scones presented on a tiered cake-stand made of Cornish slate, local clotted cream and strawberry jam, plus local Tregothnan Tea, produced right here in Britain.
 Savoury and gluten-free scones are also available.

 16:45 Discover a secluded beauty spot